pj201/csc791-projects/README.md

 # - Kshitij Sharma, ksharma3@ncsu.edu
 # - Denil Vira, dvvira@ncsu.edu
 # - Nitin Tak, ntak@ncsu.edu
-# Last Updated: 4/4/15
+# Last Updated: 4/8/15
 #############################################

 To install:

 * Execute the 'install.R' file inside R - this will install all dependencies.
-Please use R version 3.1.1 or later. twitteR package is not compatible with older versions.
+* Please use R version 3.1.1 or later. twitteR package is not compatible with older versions.

-* Please enter twitter credentails on line 19 in ingest-twitter.R
+* Please enter your twitter credentials on line 19 in ingest-twitter.R

 To run:

-Execute the 'main.R' file inside R - this will run the complete demo.
+* Execute the 'main.R' file inside R - this will run the complete demo.

 ----------------------------------------------